microsoft/OpenAIWorkshop/scenarios/openai_on_custom_dataset/SemiAutomated.md

 ### Prerequisites

+* Contributor permission is reuired in the Azure subscription
+* Microsoft.Search Resource provider needs to be registered in the Azure Subscription.
 * [PostMan Client Installed](https://www.postman.com/downloads/) for testing Azure Functions.
-Azure portal can also be used to test Azure Functions.
+Azure portal can also be used to test Azure Function App.
 * Azure Cloud Shell is recommended as it comes with preinstalled dependencies.
 * Azure Open AI already provisioned and text-davinci-003 model is deployed.
 The model deployment name is required in the Azure Deployment step below.
 South Central US is recommended region for deploying Azure Open AI.
 * Conda is recommended if local laptops are used as pip install might interfere with existing python deployment.